“O sleep, O gentle sleep, nature’s soft nurse, how have I frightened thee, that thou no more wilt weigh

 Essentially, when you take these drugs, the ability to fall asleep naturally is lost.
 But if you have reached a point of desperation, this may be your only solution to getting some sleep.

-Fortunately, it's possible to treat insomnia naturally and in a more holistic way through herbs and herbal supplements, herbal teas, or using various sleep aids (sound machines, hypnosis, subliminal messaging, nature sounds, etc.).
+Fortunately, it’s possible to treat insomnia naturally and in a more holistic way through herbs and herbal supplements, herbal teas, or using various sleep aids (sleep masks, sound machines, nature sounds, etc).

 There are also several very good books that offer ideas, suggestions, and advice on how to overcome insomnia in natural ways.